 Here are descriptions for the new NOAA series:

-Search Tip: You can search on individual program titles for a series by clicking on “Search Within This Series” in the series ARC record.
+Search Tip: You can search on individual program titles for a series by clicking on “Search Within This Series” in the series Catalog record.